Updated December 12, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Historic Grain and Agriculture Industry Combustible Dust Explosions

-- The Great Mill Disaster (1878): Also known as the Washburn A Mill explosion, occurred on May 2, 1878, in Minneapolis, Minnesota, United States Two professors from the University of Minnesota, S. F. Peckham, and Louis W. Peck, later confirmed that abundant flour dust had been the cause of the explosion after reviewing controlled experiments regarding flour dust combustion They concluded that two dry millstones had rubbed against each other and caused a spark that ignited the dust, causing the explosion.
+- The Great Mill Disaster (1878): Also known as the Washburn A Mill explosion, occurred on May 2, 1878, in Minneapolis, Minnesota, United States Two professors from the University of Minnesota, S. F. Peckham, and Louis W. Peck, later confirmed that abundant flour dust had been the cause of the explosion after reviewing controlled experiments regarding flour dust combustion They concluded that two dry millstones had rubbed against each other and caused a spark that ignited the dust, causing the primary explosion.

 Conclusion